radiant-rstats/docs/model/app/logistic.md

 <p align="center"><img src="figures_model/logistic_summary.png"></p>

 In addition to the numerical output provided in the _Summary_ tab we can also evaluate the link between `survival`, `class`, `sex`, and `age` visually (see _Plot_ tab).
-The settings in the side-panel are the same as before.
 In the screenshot below we see a coefficient (or rather an odds-ratio) plot with confidence intervals.
 The relative importance of gender and class compared to age clearly stands out.
 Note: click the check box for standardized coefficients (i.e., `standardize`) in the _Summary_ tab and see if your conclusion changes.

 <p align="center"><img src="figures_model/logistic_plot.png"></p>

-Probabilities, are more convenient for interpretation than coefficients or odds from a logistic regression model.
-To see how survival probabilities change across passenger classes select `Command` from the `Prediction input` dropdown in the _Predict_ tab, type `pclass = levels(pclass)` in the **Prediction command** box, and press return.
+Probabilities, are often more convenient for interpretation than coefficients or odds from a logistic regression model.
+To see how survival probabilities change across passenger classes select `Command` from the `Prediction input type` dropdown in the _Predict_ tab, type `pclass = levels(pclass)` in the **Prediction command** box, and press return.

 <p align="center"><img src="figures_model/logistic_predict.png"></p>